 My coordinator, professor Renato Nunes, for helping me through the whole project;

-My friend Pedro Marques, for designing the 3D structure of the dispenser;
+My best friend Pedro Marques, for designing the 3D structure of the dispenser;

 Glintt Engineering, for offering me the 3D printings.